thiagokzao/git-cheat-code/README.md

 interaction, review, and repository synchronization.

 **GitHub for Windows**
-htps://windows.github.com
+htps://windows.github.com[htps://windows.github.com]

 **GitHub for Mac**
-htps://mac.github.com
+htps://mac.github.com[htps://mac.github.com]

-For Linux and Solaris platforms, the latest release is available on the official Git web site.
+**For Linux and Solaris platforms, the latest release is available on the official Git web site.**

 **Git for All Platforms**
 htp://git-scm.com